hkjeldsberg/kafka-docs/doks/streams.md

 - `.leftJoin`, joining "left" stream and matching records from the "right" stream
 - `.outerJoin`, combining two streams with all records from both streams. (union)

+## Windowing

 One way to perform operations sequentially is by using **windowing**.
 This operation allows subdivision of groups into " time buckets", aggregating them bit by bit.
+Different window types exist:

+- **Tumbling**: No overlap, no gap
+- **Hopping**: Overlap and/or gaps
+- **Sliding**: Used for joins.
+Defined by the length of time between timestamps of any two records.
+No gaps, but overlap.
+- **Session**: Dynamic windows formed around activity based on the timestamps.
+Will contain inactivity *gaps*